ssreelakshmi88/Project-2/README.md

 - **Typography**

 i.
-The Arial font is the main font used throughout the website with Sans Serif as the fallback font.
+The Montserrat font is the main font used throughout the website with Sans Serif as the fallback font.

 - **Imagery**